06.05, Katowice AWS Summit Poland

 In today’s world of agile software development, we treat everything as code, or at least we should be doing that.
 Hence, the first decision we made was to bet on Cloud Development Kit (CDK), a multi-language software development framework for modelling cloud infrastructure as reusable components, as our infrastructure as code (IaC) tool.

-Our customer's software engineers were already familiar with TypeScript (the language we chose to build out the infra with), which meant they'd comprehend the final solution quickly.
+Our client’s software engineers were already familiar with TypeScript (the language we chose to build out the infra with), which meant they’d comprehend the final solution quickly.
 Moreover, we avoided the steep learning curve of mastering a domain-specific language (DSL) and the additional burden of handling an unfamiliar codebase.

 The recent introduction of CDK integration with AWS SAM, which is now in public preview, allows developing serverless applications seamlessly within an AWS CDK project.
 On top of all of that, we could reuse the existing software tooling like linters and apply the industry’s coding best practices.